-NOELLE MALINE : SOUND MAPS
+NOELLE MALINE : SOUND MAPS .
+A traveling Installation

 Noelle Maline’s installation Sound Maps is inspired by a story told by her mother.
 As recounted by Noelle, her parents were traveling in Czechoslovakia in the late 70’s.
 Shortly after they arrived and en route from the airport to their hotel, the taxi driver firmly instructed her mother and father to only speak in whispers for the duration of their visit.
-As he explained, everything was bugged - - their hotel, the phone lines and,
+As he explained in a hushed voice ..
+'They are listening.
+Everywhere'. - - the hotel, the phone lines and,

 In 1970, it would have been another nineteen years before the fall of the Berlin Wall.
 The liberalization of Eastern Bloc was still a far off reality.
 In Czechoslovakia and other Eastern European countries, surveillance was woven into the fabric of everyday life and with deep psychological effects on people’s sense of freedom.
 During this time of history, the wall between East and West Germany came to symbolize the physical marker of the ‘Iron Curtain’ (later to be referred to as the ‘Wall of Shame’) blocking the movement of freedom.
 Czechoslovakia was one of several countries marked by Soviet occupation after World War II and, with restrictions on emigration throughout the Eastern Bloc.

 Metaphorically behind this Iron Curtain, stories were shuffled through the invisible threads that linked the intellectual minds and spirits of those alive and deceased.
 While literally, stories and voices were captured in wires through the mechanisms that took tabs on people’s thoughts, whereabouts, affiliations and future plans.
 Emigration and defection was still an active threat to the powers that be and, with any fluid movement of